Skip to main content

 Using the same matrix from the top level

-We can also sum up Valis within matrices by linking matrices in components and sub-components to the same mode in the top level.
+We can also sum up Valis within matrices by linking matrices in blocks and sub-blocks to the same mode in the top level.

-For instance, the overall power consumption can be summed up from the current of all the sub-components by the flight modes.
+For instance, the overall power consumption can be summed up from the current of all the sub-blocks by the flight modes.

 We can do this by first creating the “Flight_Modes” within the top-level system in Valicopter as in Figure “FlightModes” Modelist.